acmpesuecc/GoShell/docs/README.md

 3. **Build the Application:**

     ```bash
+    FOR LINUX/MAC:
     go build -o goshell ./cmd/goshell
     ```
+    ```bash
+    FOR WINDOWS:
+    go build-o .\bin\gosh.exe .\cmd\goshell
+    This creates both binary for windows and linux so u can run it on wsl as well.
+    ```
+    ```bash
+    Checking if it worked
+    LINUX/MAC/WSL:
+    ./goshell
+    this should give you a list of commands, this confirms go shell is working
+    so other commands would be :
+    ./goshell iamwho

+    WINDOWS (USE POWERSHELL)
+    ./bin/goshell
+    Commands would be of the form :
+    ./bin/goshell iamwho
+    ```

 ## Usage

 Here are some examples of how to use GoShell:

 - **Change Directory:**
+- **Note these are linux commands windows command template listed above **

     ```bash
     ./goshell cd /path/to/directory